vukbgit/simplex/README.md

     * the HHTP status code of the response is checked and if different from 200 (which means "everything went fine") gets the appropriate HTML code from a _private/share/vukbgit/simplex/src/errors/_ file and injects it into the response
     * the __Emitter__ is instantiated and returns the response to the browser

+## Folders & Files Structure ##

+Here are folders and files as installed fromo Simplex, from the installation root folder:

+* __private__: all files that CANNOT be directly accessed by browser
+    * __local__: files developed for the application
+        * __simplex__: top level namespace folder for application files, every class defined inside has base namespace _Simplex\Local_
+            * __config__: configuration files for whole application to be customized
+                * __db.php__: database configuration, returns a PHP object (see file for details)
+                * __constants.php__: environment constants
+    * __share__: files installed through Composer and possibly other third-part libraries from other sources
+        * __vukbgit__
+            * __simplex__: shared Simplex modules used by application
+                * __bin__: bash scripts, some of the soft linked into root at installation composer project creation time
+                * __drafts__: folders and files copied into _local/simplex_ at installation time to be ready to use and/or to be customized
+                * __src__: classes and other files used by Simplex at runtime
+        * all the other Composer libraries used by the application
+* __public__: all files that CAN be accessed by browser
+    * .htaccess: redirects ALL requests beginning with "public/" to _index.php_ except the ones for files really existing into filesystem (css, js, etc.)
-* files structure:
+    * __local__: files developed for the application
+    * __share__: files installed through npm, Yarn, etc all the npm, Yarn and every other third-part sources libraries used by the application

 * root level application files:
     * Composer.json:
         * sets vendor directory to _private/share_
         * sets autoload application directory to _private/local/simplex_ mapping this path to _Simplex\Local_ namespace
         * requires Composer libraries
     * Composer.lock
     * README.md
     * .htaccess:
         * sets environment variables that are readable int PHP code
             * based on domain:
                 * ENVIRONMENT: development | production
             * how to read them: Apache renames them prepending 'REDIRECT_' (since every route is redirected to public/index.php), so use for example ``
         * redirects ALL requests for the root directory to public/index.php
     * index.php: application bootstrap file, beeing into site root all PHP includes in every file work with absolute path form site root
 * two folders:
-        * __private__: all files that CANNOT be accessed by browser
-            * __local__: files developed for the application
-                * __simplex__: top level namespace folder for application files, every class defined inside has base namespace _Simplex\Local_
-                    * __config__: configuration files for whole application to be customized
-                        * __db.php__: database configuration, returns a PHP object (see file for details)
-                        * __constants.php__: environment constants
-            * __share__: files installed through Composer
-                * __simplex__: shared Simplex modules used by application
-                    * bin: currently specific to my environment, __TODO__: make them useful for others...
-                * all the other Composer libraries used by the application
-        * __public__: all files that CAN be accessed by browser
-            * .htaccess: redirects ALL requests except the ones for files really existing into filesystem (css, js, etc.) for the public directory to index.php
-            * __local__: files developed for the application
-            * __share__: files installed through npm, Yarn, etc all the npm, Yarn and every other third-part sources libraries used by the application

 ## General Structure ##